Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Meiji era refinement

-Following the abolition of the samurai class, Mokume-gane masters turn to decorative arts and jewellery, preserving the tradition.
+Following the abolition of the samurai class, Mokume-gane masters turn to decorative arts and jewellery, but slowly declined from use.

 1970s